PratimaGurav/vegans-journal/README.md

 The site is targetted to all people of all age groups who aspire to be vegan and willing to know more about veganism.

 ### User stories
+- Agile methodologies was used to create user stories.
-GitHub’s Kanban feature was used to track the progress of user stories.
+- GitHub’s Kanban feature was used to track the progress of user stories.

   #### Site User
    1. I want to like to easily understand the different navigation options offered by the site.